fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 We would then use the following command line to run it on our assembly :

 ```
+## Do not run this in the tutorial
 python ~/software/laughing-nemesis/FindLastCommonAncester.py lca -d ~/SummerSchoolMicrobiome/Sample_RVH-2106-Ray-2017-06-06/BiologicalAbundances -t ~/SummerSchoolMicrobiome/UsingRayMeta/TreeOfLife-Edges.tsv
 ```

 Now, we look at the precomputed results.

 ```
+cd ~/UsingRayMeta/Sample-Big

 more BiologicalAbundances/20170616_Nemesis.tsv

 Contig-name	Contig_length_in_kmers	Contig_mode_kmer_depth	Total_colored_kmer	LCA_taxon_id	LCA_name	LCA_rank	LCA_score	phylum	phylum_score	class	class_score	order	order_score	family	family_score	genus	genus_score	species	species_score